cqcn1991/Wind-Speed-Analysis/readme.md

-The above results are avaiable at https://cdn.rawgit.com/cqcn1991/Wind-Speed-Analysis/master/output_HTML/marham.html , along with other analysis results.
+The above results are avaiable at https://cdn.rawgit.com/cqcn1991/Wind-Speed-Analysis/master/output_HTML/marham.html , along with other analysis.

 ## Getting Started, for first-time Python Users